 Yes, all major credit cards are accepted at Tunnel locations.

-In most cases, roof racks are safe to take through a Tunnel car wash.
+In most cases, lower-profile roof racks are safe to take through a Tunnel car wash.
 Our staff will inspect your roof rack to make sure it is securely attached to your vehicle and has no protruding attachments.
-Rear racks, like bike racks, usually need to be removed as the position and style of these racks have a greater likelihood of getting caught in a brush, potentially causing damage to your vehicle, other vehicles, or the car wash equipment.
+Rear racks, like bike racks, need to be removed as the position and style of these racks have a greater likelihood of getting caught in a brush, potentially causing damage to your vehicle, other vehicles, or the car wash equipment.
+Please note that we cannot wash vehicles with ladder racks such as trucks or vans.

 Yes, please make sure the roof is properly latched.